rcarrata/ns-gitops/README.md

 <img align="center" width="750" src="docs/app3.png">

-* In the step early we
+* In the step early we applied though GitOps the Network Policies from the Use Case 3 and 4 (this one).
+The Network Policy for the Use Case 4 is the following:

 ```
 apiVersion: networking.k8s.io/v1